RonLongw/GitHubForWIndowsDevelopers/README.md

 # This is a project by me to learn about using Git Hub for Windows and Powershell for Git Hub

+Added another line to test commit from Powershell